 At another college, Wyebot’s WIP was crucial to freeing up IT staff from WiFi support during the highly active 11PM-2AM time period.
 The system generated and prioritized tickets as needed overnight (along with the steps required to fix the issues and prevent them from happening again) so staff could simply sort them out in the morning.

 WIP makes life easier, saves time and money, and improves customer satisfaction.
-Whether you’re the lone IT pro at a high school, or part of a full support team at a university, when it comes to wireless, Wyebot ensures that you don’t have to be an expert to support your wireless users.
+Whether you’re the lone IT pro at a high school, or part of a full support team at a university, when it comes to wireless, Wyebot Assurance means that you don’t have to be an expert to support your wireless users.